arm666/hotelApp/README.md

 # Hotel Application

-This is a Bakery mobile application build using Flutter.
+This is a Hotel search mobile application build using Flutter.
+Here users can search and find the matching hotel according to location, person and price.

 ScreenShots of the application:
 Screenshots| Screenshots